nosan/embedded-cassandra/CONTRIBUTING.md

 `Embedded Cassandra` welcomes contributions from everyone.

 Contributions to `Embedded Cassandra` should be made in the form of `GitHub pull requests`.
-Each pull request will be reviewed by a contributor.

 ## Pull Request Checklist

 - Branch from the `master` branch and, if needed, rebase to the current `master` branch before submitting your pull request.

 - Commits should be as small as possible.